evasahlholdt/DataScience_2023/README.md

 # datascienceexam
 Repo for the exam in Data Science at the Cognitive Science master at Aarhus University.

-life-expectancy.csv contains the raw data.
+life-expectancy.csv contains the raw data, which consists of 257 series of life expectancies as yearly estimates.

 local_methods.ipynb contains preprocessing, EDA, and fitting of local methods (Naive Drift, Exponential Smoothing, and ARIMA) for a given dataset of univariate time series.